-The Crop Science Research Center (CSRC) develops scientific activities covering several aspects of the plant-based food production and supply chain.
+The Institute of Crop Science develops scientific activities covering several aspects of the plant-based food production and supply chain.
 Global attention to this sector greatly increased in recent decades in relation to multiple factors, such as the need to produce and provide healthy, safe, and high-quality food for a growing world population, while reducing the environmental impacts.

 Training